yongdd/langevin-fts/README.md

 #### General Branched Polymers
   1. Whenever you add a new polymer molecule, `depth first search` is performed to check whether a given polymer graph contains a cycle or isolated points.
   2. In order to avoid redundant calculation of the partial partition functions of side chains and branches, the `dynamic programming` approach of the computer science is adopted.
 The partial partition functions of simplest side chains are first solved.
-Using this solutions, then the partial partition functions of more complex branches are calculated.
-These steps are repeated up to the most complex branches in a bottom-up fashion.
+Using these solutions, then the partial partition functions of more complex branches are calculated.
+The second step is repeated up to the most complex branches in a bottom-up fashion.
   3. The redundant calculations of the sub branches are avoided by uniquely representing the branches as a unique string key.
 Branches connected in each block are expressed as a recursively sorted string key.
   4. In the Python library, all polymers including linear polymers are considered as general branched polymers.